PanderMusubi/gstcam/README.md

 The application can be run with the command:

+    ./run.sh

+It will, with the help of `label.sh`, run:

     ./bin/gstcam-MACHINE-DISTRIB-VERSION-gst-GSTREM

 Where MACHINE, DISTRIB, VERSION and GSTREAM need to be replaced with the name of the machine's (system's) architecture, the name and version of the distribution (operating system) and the version of GStreamer installed.
-Simply see what is available in the `bin` directory or has been created by the script `build.sh` on your system and choose the most likely to match your system.
+Simply see what is available in the `bin` directory or has been created by `make` on your system.
+Choose the executable most likely to match your system if `run.sh` cannot find a matchting build.

 Examples of available binaries are:
 * `./bin/gstcam-x86_64-Ubuntu-16.10-gst-1.8.3`